 At the end of the day, there’s no definitive “right” diet.
 We all have our likes and dislikes with food, and often food is very closely tied to the culture we come from.
 Making a focus on healthy eating should include:

 Committing to eat whole foods and managing your portion sizes are good first steps to conquering healthy eating!

-Whitney Cessna, M.S., RDN, LDN, CDE, MLDE is a registered dietitian and certified diabetes educator with the Wendy Novak Diabetes Center.
+Whitney Cessna, M.S., RDN, LDN, CDE, MLDE is a registered dietitian and certified diabetes educator with the Wendy Novak Diabetes Institute.